 In this case, management varies according to the cause.
 If it is because of edema of the surrounding tissues, then the restriction of fluids in the post-operative period and the use of diuretics will correct the problem.

-But if it is because the anastomosis lumen is narrow then it will require endoscopic dilation.
+But if the anastomosis lumen is narrow, it will require endoscopic dilation.
 In some cases, if the endoscopic approach fails then surgery is done and reconstruction of anastomosis is performed.